vectordotdev/timber-elixir/README.md

 <details><summary><strong>Tracking background jobs and tasks</strong></summary><p>

-**Note:** This tip refers to traditional background jobs backed by a queue.
+*Note: This tip refers to traditional background jobs backed by a queue.
 For native Elixir processes we capture the `context.runtime.vm_pid` automatically.
-So calls like `spawn/1` and `Task.async/1` will automatially have their `pid` included in the context.
+Calls like `spawn/1` and `Task.async/1` will automatially have their `pid` included in the context.*

-For traditional background jobs / tasks backed by a queue you'll want to capture relevant job context.
-Most importantly, the `id`:
+For traditional background jobs backed by a queue you'll want to capture relevant job context.
+This allows you to segement logs by specific jobs, making it easy to debug and monitor your job executions.
+The most important attribute to capture is the `id`:

+### How to use it

 ```elixir
 %Timber.Contexts.JobContext{queue_name: "my_queue", id: "abcd1234", attempt: 1}